What will it cost?

 Hertford works with University faculties and departments to offer a number of co-funded scholarships.
 The number available varies from year to year, and you will always need to hold an offer from the relevant Oxford department or faculty to be considered for one.
 In most cases no separate application is required, since the award is made by agreement between the college and the faculty, or faculties, after each has reviewed all the eligible offer-holders.
 But you may wish to express a preference for Hertford in your application for postgraduate study.

-For graduate students renting a single-occupancy room from the college, there is a flat rate of £22.51 per night (2020-21) – please see below for annual costs.
-We have two rental period options, both of which commence in the autumn term and run through until the following summer.
+For graduate students renting a single-occupancy room from the college, there is a flat rate of £25.28 per night (2022-23) – please see below for annual costs.
+The standard rental period is from 1 October 2022 until 1 July 2023.
+If needed, there are options to extend this to later in the summer and the start of the following academic year.

 Standard licence (1 October 2021 – 1 July 2022) = £6,901.44

 All of our graduate accommodation comes equipped with shared kitchen facilities, but you are also encouraged to dine in our historic Hall on the main college site.
 Three meals a day are served on weekdays during term, with brunch available at weekends and an optional formal dinner twice a week.
 For standard daily meals, there is no set charge as the cost is based on the items selected and it’s easy to keep track of your spending with our catering app, allowing you to log your spending online before receiving an invoice at the end of each term.

 Indicative costs for catered meals (excluding drinks) are as follows but remember, as charges are based on the items selected, your spending could be significantly more or less than these suggestions.

 Lunch (main with sides) = £4.10